 Even though it’s very thoughtful of Evie to do that, I feel equally comfortable in my Oura ring despite the lack of an open-cut design.
 Like most rings– smart or not, my Oura ring is completely circular in design.

-I’ve Oura in the silver horizon finish, and well, there may not be anything extraordinary about the Oura ring in this respect; I still prefer it over the silver Evie I have.
+I’ve got Oura in the silver horizon finish, and well, there may not be anything extraordinary about the Oura ring in this respect; I still prefer it over the silver Evie I have.

 While both are quite sleek and shiny, the Evie still manages to stand out more than the Oura, which is more than I’d like it to.
 With a 3mm thickness and 8mm width, it’s hard to miss an Evie Ring on anyone’s finger.
 I like my smart wearables to be more discreet; the 2.55mm thick and 7.9mm wide Oura achieves discreetness a little better.